-How to Keep Your Skin Healthy While Traveling
+How to Keep Your Skin Looking Its Best While Traveling

 Traveling is one of life’s greatest pleasures.
 It allows us to explore new places, experience different cultures, and break from the routine.
-However, while your schedule may shift and surroundings change, your skin continues to need consistent care — and often, it needs even more attention than usual.
+However, while your schedule may shift and surroundings change, your skin benefits from consistent care and often, it may benefit from even more attention than usual.

-The stress of planning, exposure to new environments, disrupted sleep, and unfamiliar food and water can all take a toll on your complexion.
-In this comprehensive guide, you’ll learn how to care for your skin before, during, and after your trip so that you return home not just rested, but glowing.
-Creating a solid travel skincare strategy will ensure your skin stays healthy no matter where your journey takes you.
+The stress of planning, exposure to new environments, disrupted sleep, and unfamiliar food and water can affect how your skin looks and feels.
+In this comprehensive guide, you’ll learn how to care for your skin before, during, and after your trip so that you return home feeling refreshed and with your skin feeling comfortable.
+Creating a solid travel skincare strategy will ensure your skin stays comfortable no matter where your journey takes you.

 Why Travel Affects Your Skin

-Whether you’re taking a short domestic flight or embarking on a month-long overseas adventure, travel introduces several factors that can challenge the health and appearance of your skin.
+Whether you’re taking a short domestic flight or embarking on a month-long overseas adventure, travel introduces several factors that can influence the appearance and comfort of your skin.

 • Dry airplane cabin air